May Hallowell Loud: Family and personal life

 Maria Mott Hallowell, known as "May", was born in 1860 in Medford, Massachusetts, to Richard Price Hallowell and Anna Coffin (Davis) Hallowell.
 Two of her uncles fought in the Civil War, Edward Needles Hallowell and Norwood Penrose Hallowell, and her great-grandmother was the abolitionist and suffragist Lucretia Mott.

 May married architect Joseph Prince Loud in 1901.

 Art education

 Loud received some early art training from her mother, who was an amateur artist.
 In 1871, they went to Paris together to study art for a few months.
 In 1879, she enrolled at the School of the Museum of Fine Arts in Boston, where she studied with painter Otto Grundmann and became a friend of fellow student Frank Weston Benson.
 Together, she, Benson, and Robert Reid edited the school's publication, The Art Student.

-After four years, Loud left the school and returned to France for further training, spending 1883–84 at the Académie Julien in Paris, studying with under Tony Robert-Fleury and others.
+After four years, Loud left the school and returned to France for further training, spending 1883–84 at the Académie Julian in Paris, studying with under Tony Robert-Fleury and others.
 On her return to the United States, she continued her training at the Cowles Art School in Boston.
 She also took private lessons with Abbott Thayer and Denman W. Ross.